About the Journal

 One of our key goals is to develop a ‘methodological commons’, “providing guidance in the development of standards and expertise to promote best practices in digital humanities teaching and research.”
 Another aim is to create a much-needed dialogue and critical reflection on digital humanities teaching and research to provide a voice and channel for debates on pertinent issues.

-The journal is published yearly, where the proceedings of the bi-annual DHASA conference are published in the odd-numbered years (e.g. DHASA2021) and special thematic issues appear in the even-numbered years.
+The journal is published yearly, where the proceedings of the bi-annual DHASA conference are published in the odd-numbered years (e.g. DHASA2023) and special thematic issues appear in the even-numbered years.

 Previous Issues and Proceedings

-Proceedings of the International Conference of the Digital Humanities Association of Southern Africa (DHASA) 2021
+volume 3, issue 1.
+Proceedings of the International Conference of the (DHASA) 2021

 The Digital Humanities Association of Southern Africa (DHASA) organized its third conference with the theme “Digitally Human, Artificially Intelligent”.
 The field of Digital Humanities is currently still rather underdeveloped in Southern Africa.
 Hence, this conference has several aims.
 First, to bring together researchers who are interested in showcasing their research from the broad field of Digital Humanities.
 By doing so, this conference provides an overview of the current state-of-the-art of Digital Humanities, especially in the Southern Africa region.
 This includes Digital Humanities research by people from Southern Africa or research related to the geographical area of Southern Africa.